-When Congress created the Temporary Assistance for Needy Families (TANF) program through the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996, states were required to meet "maintenance of effort" (MOE) and federal Work Participation Rate (WPR) requirements to receive the full federal TANF block grant and avoid penalties.
+When Congress created the TANF program through the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996, states were required to meet "maintenance of effort" (MOE) and federal Work Participation Rate (WPR) requirements to receive the full federal TANF block grant and avoid penalties.
 The most recent changes in federal legislative requirements were made via the Deficit Reduction Act of 2005.